Churchyards in the Diocese of Chelmsford

 Memorial headstones need planning permission (a “faculty”).
 Some memorials can be authorised by the incumbent on form CR1 (obtainable from your undertaker).
 Other types of memorial need authorisation from the Chancellor of the Diocese.
 Please do not place or plant anything on a grave unless you have permission from form CR1 or a faculty.
 The Chancellor insists that all unauthorised objects must be removed.

-Please contact Naomi if you have any questions about memorials.
+Please contact the church if you have any questions about memorials.